arkovia/acts/constitution-act.md

 - Light Blue: `#0064b4`

 #### Segment 2: Design Placement
+- The flag has a ratio of 1:2, 1 being height, 2 being width.
 - The center of Arkovia's Flag shall be the Ark, coloured white.
 - The right side of the flag shall be the Southern Cross, coloured white.
 The